RavicharanN/aws-localstack-mlops/README.md

 ### Map Lambda to kinesis

-Now that we setup our lambda trigger, we need to make it to our kinesis stream.
+Now that we setup our lambda trigger, we need to map it to our kinesis stream.
 Create an event source mapping from your Kinesis stream (e.g., food11-inference-stream) to trigger this Lambda by running:

 ```
 awslocal lambda create-event-source-mapping \